steipete/steipete.com/_posts/2020-06-3-couldnt-irgen-expression.md

 `otool -l /bin/ls | grep -e '  cmd' -e datasize | sed 's/^ *//g'`

+Surprisingly, the size of the sections is exactly the same, no matter if this flag is set or not.

 ## SWIFT_SERIALIZE_DEBUGGING_OPTIONS

+I wondered - is the flag even passed on?
+Am I using the right key?
 There's very little on the internet that even [documents](https://github.com/apple/swift-package-manager/pull/2713)[`SWIFT_SERIALIZE_DEBUGGING_OPTIONS`](https://twitter.com/evandcoleman/status/1266414571180429312), but it seems to be the same as `OTHER_SWIFT_FLAGS = -Xfrontend -no-serialize-debugging-options`.
-Luckily Swift is open source, so we can look up [the very commit introducing -no-serialize-debugging-options](https://github.com/apple/swift/commit/8ee17a4d0d0bba46a0b3b6e200c95d40a548a02e).
+Changing the flag to include a type also breaks compilation, so the xcconfig process definitely works.

 The problem: Setting the flag doesn't change anything for us.
 Here's the lldb logs for different scenarios:

 - ✅ [mixed-mode debug with lldb and -no-serialize-debugging-options](https://gist.github.com/steipete/fb86213fbc7407d6c217277ee2be7ac1)
 - ❌ [Swift-only debug with lldb and -no-serialize-debugging-options](https://gist.github.com/steipete/9eaaa17f552aef875e139a6e2fb9503f)
 - ❌ [Swift-only debug with lldb and -no-serialize-debugging-options, latest toolchain for app](https://gist.github.com/steipete/9eaaa17f552aef875e139a6e2fb9503f)

+Luckily Swift is open source, so we can look up [the very commit introducing -no-serialize-debugging-options](https://github.com/apple/swift/commit/8ee17a4d0d0bba46a0b3b6e200c95d40a548a02e).
+This seems like the flag only controls what is written in a `.swiftmodule` file - which we don't even emit anymore, since we use Build Libraries for Distribution.

 ## SR-12932 and the dSYM Conspiracy